-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike other subsections in Section 5, the calendar year deductible applies to only a few benefits.
+••• Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+In this Section, unlike other subsections in Section 5, the calendar year deductible applies to only a few benefits.
 We added "(calendar year deductible applies)".
-The calendar year deductible is: \$300 per person (\$600 per family). - The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider and reside in a PPO Network Area or when you reside outside the 50 United States.
-When no PPO provider is available in a PPO Network Area, non-PPO benefits apply.
-When you reside Out-of-Network, Out-of-Network benefits apply.
-When you reside in the PPO Network Area or reside outside the 50 United States and use a provider outside the 50 United States, all covered providers are paid at the PPO coinsurance rate. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a), (b), (d) or (e). - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A \$500 PENALTY.
-Please refer to the precertification information shown in Section 3 for additional details on precertification. - YOU ALSO MUST GET PRECERTIFICATION FOR CARE YOU RECEIVE IN SKILLED NURSING FACILITIES and HOSPICE and also HOME HEALTH CARE.
-Please refer to this Section (Skilled nursing care facility and Hospice) and Section 5(a) (Home health services) for details on how your benefits are affected if you do not precertify.
-Also, please refer to the precertification information shown in Section 3 for additional details on precertification.
+The calendar year deductible is: \$300 per person (\$600 per family).
+The non-PPO benefits are the standard benefits of this Plan.
+PPO benefits apply only when you use a PPO provider or when you use a provider outside the 50 United States.
+When no PPO provider is available in a PPO Network Area, non-PPO benefits apply. • Be sure to read Section 4, Your costs for covered services , for value works, with special sections for members who are age 65 or over.
+A benefits with other coverage, including with Medicare. • The amounts listed below are for the charges billed by the facility (ambulance service for your surgery or care.
+Any costs associated w physicians, etc.) are in Sections 5(a), (b), (d) or (e). • YOU MUST GET PRECERTIFICATION FOR HOSPITAL ST RESULT IN A \$500 PENALTY.
+Please refer to the precertification additional details on precertification. • YOU ALSO MUST GET PRECERTIFICATION FOR CARE Y NURSING FACILITIES and HOSPICE and also HOME HEA (Skilled nursing care facility and Hospice) and Section 5(a) (Home benefits are affected if you do not precertify.
+Also, please refer to the Section 3 for additional details on precertification.
+LTH CARE.
+Please refer to this Section health services) for details on how your Benefits Description You pay Note: The calendar year deductible applies ONLY when we say be ow: "(calendar year deductible applies)". npatient hospital Room and board, such as PPO: Nothing Ward, semiprivate, or intensive care accommodationsGeneral nursing care Non-PPO: \$200 copayment per hospital stay and 20% of the covered charges Meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
+Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
+If the hospital only has private rooms, we base our payment on the average semiprivate rate of the most comparable hospital in the area.
+Providers outside the 50 United States: Nothing Other services and supplies you receive while in a hospital, such as: • Use of operating, recovery, maternity, and other treatment rooms Pahabilitating complete